cbg-ethz/V-pipe/docs/tutorial_0_install.md

 For advanced users: If your are fluent with these tools, you can:

-* directly download and install [bioconda](https://bioconda.github.io/user/install.html) and [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda),
+* directly download and install [Miniforge3](https://github.com/conda-forge/miniforge#Download), setup [bioconda](https://bioconda.github.io/index.html#usage) and install [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html#installation-via-conda),
 * specifiy your V-pipe configuration, and start using V-pipe

 Use `--use-conda` to [automatically download and install](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#integrated-package-management) any further pipeline dependencies.
 Please refer to the documentation for additional instructions.